Lake Whitney State Park

 The limestone around Lake Whitney is abundant with fossils.
 We spent an entire day running around the shores, taking pictures of them.
 We only took pictures because it is illegal to remove any rocks, fossils or vegetation from a state park.
 But it’s sure fun to look for them.

 We found these fossils sitting on a table in an empty campsite.
 These are great examples of the fossils you can easily find just walking around the shores.
 The circular ones are ammonites, and the other is half of a bi-valve (clam).
-They are approximately 80-100 million years old.
+They are said to be approximately 80-100 million years old.

 Hiking and Biking